Avigdor Eskin: Early life

 Avigdor Eskin was born as Victor Valeryevich Eskin in Moscow in 1960.
 His father was from an assimilated Jewish family.
-His mother was a Ukrainian who was not considered a Jew under Jewish law, but may have had Jewish roots.
+His mother was a Ukrainian who was not considered a Jew under Orthodox Jewish law, but may have had Jewish roots.
 When he was 11 years old, he began taking an interest in his Jewish identity after his grandmother told him about the Holocaust, and was further inspired by a religious Catholic friend.
 He began illicitly listening to Western radio stations such as Voice of America, Kol Israel, and the BBC Russian Service, and attending synagogue.
 He converted to Judaism soon afterward.
 He became an Orthodox Jew and committed Zionist.

 Despite harassment by the KGB, Eskin participated in Zionist activities.
 He became the youngest underground Hebrew teacher in the Soviet Union (which was illegal at the time), and translated right-wing radical Meir Kahane's Never Again manifesto into Russian.
 Eskin also became determined to emigrate to Israel, and was granted an exit visa in 1978.
 He emigrated to Israel in January 1979 at the age of 18.
 Years later, Eskin's mother and sisters immigrated to Israel.
 In Israel, Eskin did military service in the Israel Defense Forces as part of the Hesder program, which combines regular military service with religious studies.